jeremyButtler/bioTools/README.md

    - need to modify hirsch from alnSeq for new style and OS portablility.
 So, conversion project, with a bith of thought.
+3. add in my memWater matrix scan from alnSeq (personal project)
-3. add using_this_code guides (using in C code) for programs and libraries
+4. add using_this_code guides (using in C code) for programs and libraries
    - less likely to happen, lot of work for shoddy guides
-4. add in multi-reference support for samToAln and cigToEqx

 # Thanks